DigitalHammer/cybersecurity-profile-template/HOWTO.md

   - **Section Three** covers the format for creating posts (called "write-ups" in this template) and how projects can be displayed.
   - **Section Four** (optional) provides examples on how to customize the theme for your own aesthetic preferences.
 ---
-## Section One
+## Section One: get your site live
 1. Fork Repository
   - While in the GitHub repository https://github.com/DigitalHammer/cybersecurity-profile-template, select "Fork" on the top right of the screen
   - Select the GitHub account you want it forked to
 2. Change Repo Name
   - Navigate to the "cybersecurity-profile-template" repo in your GitHub account
   - Click on settings displayed on the tabs below the repo name
-  - Change the repository name to your GitHub account name, followed by "github.io"
+  - Change the repository name to your GitHub account name followed by "github.io"
     * Change what is in the brackets but do not include the brackets: [YourGitHubName].github.io
     * Example: DigitalHammer.github.io

+#### Once you change the repo name the site will update automatically.
+Give it about 10 minutes (potentially longer) and you'll be able to navigate to your own github.io site just like any other site.

 ---
-## Section Two
+## Section Two: personalize it
 1.

 ---
-## Section Three
+## Section Three: format for posts and projects
 1.

 ---
-## Section Four
+## Section Four: design options
 1.